AndrewHazelden/Domemaster-Photoshop-Actions-Pack/readme.md

 ## General Utilities ##

 ### 1x1 Guide Grid ###
 This creates a guide layout that forms a basic outline of the image frame.
+This grid is extremely useful for making accurate selections in the image when the "Snap to Guides" command is turned on.

 ### 1x2 Guide Grid ###
 This creates an over under stereo format guide grid.
+This grid is extremely useful for making accurate selections in the image when the "Snap to Guides" command is turned on.

 ### 1x6 Guide Grid ###
 This creates a vertical strip style 1x6 alignment guide layout.
 This grid is extremely useful for making accurate selections in the image when the "Snap to Guides" command is turned on.

 ### 2x1 Guide Grid ###
 This creates a side by side stereo format guide grid.
+This grid is extremely useful for making accurate selections in the image when the "Snap to Guides" command is turned on.

+### 2x2 Guide Grid ###
+This creates a 2x2 guide grid that divides the image into quarters.
+This grid is extremely useful for making accurate selections in the image when the "Snap to Guides" command is turned on.

 ### 3x2 Guide Grid  ###
 This creates a 3x2 cube map style alignment guide layout.
 This grid is extremely useful for making accurate selections in the image when the "Snap to Guides" command is turned on.